March 3, 2025

 Selecting a custom size for your video in Descript

-5. Reduce the bitrate
+5. Reduce bitrate to compress video files

 Reducing the bitrate is an easy way to reduce file size without shortening your video or changing the size of the image.
 However, it may not be the most intuitive fix unless you know what the ideal bitrate for your particular video resolution is.